 Primary Function:

-• Clinical encounters: Present for at least one IOP staff meeting per week (30 minutes), weekly supervision with Medical Director, along with a caseload of IOP patients
+• Clinical encounters: Present for at least one IOP staff meeting per week (30 minutes), along with a caseload of 6 to 9 IOP patients (can be seen weekly or every two weeks depending on clinical presentation).
+Schedule is flexible.

 • Follow all medical policies and procedures